Museum of Contemporary Art, Los Angeles: Women in the Arts

-of the artist's truisms: “It is in your self-interest to find a way to be very tender.”
+of the artist's truisms: "It is in your self-interest to find a way to be very tender."
 Past recipients include collector Beatrice Gersh (1994), editor Tina Brown (1997), choreographer Twyla Tharp (1999), actress and director Anjelica Huston (2001), and artists Barbara Kruger (2001), Yoko Ono (2003), Jenny Holzer (2010), Annie Leibovitz (2012) and Marylin Minter (2015).

+Eric and Wendy Schmidt Environment and Art Prize

+First established in 2024, the Eric and Wendy Schmidt Environment and Art Prize – including $100,000 to be given directly to the artists, with materials and other supporting costs paid separately – will be awarded every two years until 2028, resulting in four prizes—the inaugural year having two recipients—with exhibitions into 2030.
+The recipients of the inaugural award were Julian Charrière and Cecilia Vicuña.

 Management

 Director

 In November 2021, Johanna Burton joined MOCA as the executive director, with Klaus Biesenbach shifting to the role of artistic director.
 Burton is formerly the director of the Wexner Center for the Arts in Columbus, Ohio.
 Prior to Johanna's arrival, Klaus Bisenbach departed MOCA to serve as director of the Neue Nationalgalerie in Berlin, Germany.

 In July 2018, MoMA PS1 curator Klaus Biesenbach, was named as the new director of MOCA, following the abrupt resignation of Philippe Vergne.
 Vergne, formerly the director of the Dia Art Foundation in New York, began his tenure as MOCA's director in January 2014, and ended it amid a series of controversies, including the firing of chief curator Helen Molesworth.

 Before Vergne, Maria Seferian served as interim director from September 2013 to March 2014, while the institution underwent the search for its next director.
 She has been counsel to the museum since 2008.
-The New York art dealer and curator Jeffrey Deitch served as director of MOCA from June 1, 2010 through September 1, 2013.
-On July 24, 2013 he told the board of his decision to leave.
+The New York art dealer and curator Jeffrey Deitch served as director of MOCA from June 1, 2010, through September 1, 2013.
+On July 24, 2013, he told the board of his decision to leave.
 Deitch experienced a measure of controversy for his clash with Paul Schimmel, the museum's then-chief curator.
-The board's firing of Schimmel on June 28, 2012 was met with criticism from the community.
+The board's firing of Schimmel on June 28, 2012, was met with criticism from the community.

 Between 1999 and 2008, Jeremy Strick led the institution.
 Before that, Richard Koshalek served as director, deputy director and chief curator from 1980 to 1999.
 Pontus Hultén was founding director between 1980 and 1982.